 What are the hazards?
 Who might be harmed?
 What are you already doing?
 What further action is necessary?
 Action by whom and by when?
-Date Complete d/Outcom e outdoor venues.
-Schools should consult the health and safety guidance on educational visits when considering visits including advice from the OEAP Catering facilities If meals are being produced at the school an additional risk assessment will be required to ensure safe practices are being observed.
-School must comply with the guidance for food businesses on coronavirus (COVID-19).

-Assessment Next Review Date: Assessor: Manager:
+Date Complete d/Outcom e Catering facilities If meals are being produced at the school an additional risk assessment will be required to ensure safe practices are be observed.
+School must comply with the guidance for food businesses on coronavirus (COVID-19). tices are bein g Assessment Next Review v Date: Assessor: Manager: